Home » Course or Meal » Bangers and Mash (Pub-Style Sausage and Mash)

 • Use good quality potatoes.
 I use organic Yukon Gold.

 • Use the best quality butter you can find.
-Right now, I’m in love with New Zealand’s Lewis Road Creamery butter (it’s expensive, but wow!)
+(If you’re in New Zealand, it’s Lewis Road Creamery!)

 • Use equal parts of whole milk and cream (or half and half).